fgauna12/fgauna12.github.io/_posts/2020-02-27-pain-driven-improvements.md

 Now, I have a lot more content and I have a lot more visitors.
 I can't assume that they know about this feature in Google.
 This is causing enough pain that I feel comfortable improving it.
 It's going to be useful.
 It will provide value.

 <mark>What about in your current processes or infrastructure is truly causing pain?
-What are you trying to preempt?</mark>
+And what are you trying to preempt?</mark>